Skip to content

 Discovery call

 Thirty minutes with Simon.
-We talk through your project, your team, your timeline.
+We talk through your project, your users, and your timeline.
 Honest read on whether we’re a fit and what shape the engagement might take.

 ii.